mbhatt1/agentic_lpci_framework/README.md

 #### 2️⃣ **Cross-Session Attack Propagation**
 - **Pioneering research** into attacks that transcend individual user sessions
 - **First framework** to implement real cross-user attack chains using production infrastructure (Redis)
-- **Novel demonstration** of how compromised sessions can infect future, unrelated interactions
+- **New demonstration** of how compromised sessions can infect future, unrelated interactions

 #### 3️⃣ **Delayed Activation Mechanisms**
 - **First to implement** time-bomb and trigger-based payloads in AI systems
-- **Novel semantic camouflage** techniques that hide malicious intent until activation
+- **New semantic camouflage** techniques that hide malicious intent until activation
-- **Groundbreaking work** on conditional execution based on context recognition
+- **New work** on conditional execution based on context recognition

 #### 4️⃣ **Multi-Stage Attack Orchestration**
 - **First comprehensive framework** for chaining multiple attack vectors
-- **Novel approach** to escalating privileges through sequential exploitation
+- **New approach** to escalating privileges through sequential exploitation
 - **Unprecedented demonstration** of compound vulnerabilities in AI systems

 ### 🔬 **Research Impact**